brighthr/Front-End-Tech-Tasks/junior-and-middleweight.md

 # The task

 BrightHR has a section for storing, uploading and viewing documents.
 We would like you to build a single page application where a user can view documents that an administrator user has previously uploaded.
-The application should have the following features:
+The application should show a list of folders and files.

+For each file show at least:

+- File type
-- Display the files/folders
+- Name
+- Date added

+For each folder indicate that it's not a file and is clickable.

+Please add at least **two** of the following features:

 - Allow a user to open a folder to see it’s contents
 - Sort by name/size/date
 - Filter by filename